DeanLonergan/labMoviesApp/README.md

 + /actors - displays a list of popular actors.
 + /actors/:id - shows details about a particular actor.
-+ /actors/:id/movies (protected) - an actor's movie credits.
-+ etc.

-[If relevant, state what aspects of your app are protected/private (i.e. require authentication) and what is public.]
++ /tvshows - displays a list of tv shows.

 ## Independent learning (If relevant).